Outside the classroom, Personal development, Teambuilding

 Let the learners write and send a postcard with a compliment to another learner.
 Make sure that everyone receives a postcard.

-Have a closing up conversation some sessions later.
+• Have a closing up conversation some sessions later.
+You can use these questions:

 Have you received your postcard?